Ron McLean (writer)

-Ron McLean (1943–1983) was an Australian screenwriter, producer and executive producer, best known for his work on TV.
-He wrote most of the episodes for Spyforce, which he helped create.
+Ron McLean (22 July 1944 – 31 July 1983) was an Australian screenwriter, producer and executive producer, best known for his work on TV, writing series and TV films, he wrote dramas, adventures and thrillers, he was perhaps best known for writing most of the episodes for Spyforce, which he helped create.
 He had a long collaboration with producer Roger Mirams.

 Biography

-McLean was running a woman's shoe shop in Double Bay, Sydney when he read an article about a TV series being made in Australia, Riptide (1969).
+McLean was born in Rose Bay, New South Wales and was running a woman's shoe shop in Double Bay, Sydney, and had no background in the performing arts industry, when he read an article about a TV series being made in Australia, Riptide (1969).
 He sent them a couple of stories which the show liked and he taught himself how to adapt them into scripts.
-He wrote some episodes of Skippy and did sketches for The Mavis Bramston Show.
-He came much in demand in the early 70s, writing a number of shows for Crawford Productions.
+He wrote some episodes of Skippy the Bush Kangaroo and did sketches for The Mavis Bramston Show.
+He came much in demand in the early 1970s, writing a number of shows for Crawford Productions.

-McLean met Roger Mirans when working on Woobinda, Animal Doctor.
-The two formed a company, South Pacific Films, which made Spyforce.
+McLean met Roger Mirams when working on Woobinda, Animal Doctor.
+The two formed a production company, South Pacific Films, which made Spyforce.

 McLean was also one of a team of four people who wrote children's books under the name of Mary Elliott.

-In the early 1980s he set up Ron McLean Productions which produced Airhawk, The Little Fella and Outbreak of Hostilities.
+In the early 1980s he set up Ron McLean Productions which produced Airhawk, The Little Feller and Outbreak of Hostilities.
 The company went into liquidation in 1982.

 Personal life

-McLean Married to, Elizabeth, and together they have three daughters, Sara, Sallie Samantha and son Steven.
+McLean married Elizabeth, and together they have three daughters, Sara, Sallie, Samantha and son Steven.